FarronF/limerick-council-meetings/meetings/2024/11/18-Monthly Meeting of the Metropolitan District of Limerick/Minutes - Meeting of the Metropolitan District of Limerick - 21st October 2024.md

 licensed operator for a Shared E-Scooter Scheme, so as to gauge feedback and response.
 He

-confirmed that the preference would be to have the Bye-Laws in place as the Council would then--- 5
+confirmed that the preference would be to have the Bye-Laws in place as the Council would then
+---
+5

 have control over operators.
 He added that as part of Road Safety Working Group that the Council